Plinia rivularis

 Plinia rivularis, commonly known as yva poroity, jaboticabarana, jabúriti, guapuriti, cambucá peixoto, jabuticaba de cacho, or piuna is a species of plant in the family Myrtaceae.

 Distribution

 Plinia rivularis is found in coastal forests, atlantic rainforest, and high altitude forests, in Argentina, Paraguay, Uruguay, Brazil, Venezuela, and Trinidad.

 Description

 The plant is an evergreen tree which can grow to between 6 and 11 metres tall.
 It produces edible, reddish-orange fruit, up to 20mm in diameter.
-The leaves are between 7.5 and 10cm long, and between 3 and 4cm wide.
+The leaves are between 7.5 and 10 cm long, and between 3 and 4 cm wide.